PATELLA FRACTURE

 Rest The Knee

-When your child will be walking, crutches will help rest and support your child’s knee.
+When your child is walking, crutches will help rest and support your child’s knee.
 The doctor will tell you when your child can start using crutches.
 Ensure you follow all the instructions regarding how much weight your child can put on that leg.

 Use An Ice Pack

-Applying ice will be highly effective in relieving swelling and pain.
+Applying ice will relieve swelling and pain.
 You can use an ice pack or put crushed ice in a plastic bag.
 Then cover it with a towel and place it on your child’s knee or that supportive device.
 It is advisable to apply ice for 15 to 20 minutes every hour for two days.
 Or, simply follow your doctor’s instructions.

 Elevate The Knee